 - Education.
 Condominium board members should educate themselves on their responsibilities as board members.
 Education is key to a successfully run condominium association.
 Similarly, long-range repairs plans, and emergency plans are useful tools for condominium associations to develop.

-- Reserve Funding.
-Performing regular reserve studies and adopting budgets that are based off of reserve studies is a good practice to implement.
+3. Reserve Funding.
+Performing regular reserve studies and adopting budgets that are based on reserve studies is a good practice to implement.
 Condominium associations should have sufficient reserves in case of an emergency.
 In most cases, reserve funds should be in excess of the statutory minimums.
 An inevitable part of condominium living is an increase in assessments to pay for repairs over time and all co-owners must be cognizant of this fact.

-- Loans.
+4. Loans.
 If the condominium association does not have a large reserve fund in place, it should explore a community association loan.
-Community associations loans are a good option for condominium associations that have not yet developed a long-range plan.
+Community association loans are a good option for condominium associations that have not yet developed a long-range plan.

 - Removing overly burdensome voting requirements that prevent board members from imposing assessments or obtaining a loan to make necessary repairs.